On Backus average for oblique incidence: Formulation for a ten-layer synthetic model

-If we consider a $P$-wave signal whose takeoff angle, with respect to the vertical, is $\pi/6$\,, this signal reaches---in accordance with Snell's law---the bottom of the stack at a horizontal distance of $1072.89$~m.
-Its Fermat traveltime is $330.58$~ms.
+If we consider a $P$-wave signal whose takeoff angle, with respect to the vertical, is $\pi/6$\,, this signal reaches---in accordance with Snell's law---the bottom of the stack at a horizontal distance of $1072.53$~m.
+Its Fermat traveltime is $330.52$~ms.

-If we perform the standard Backus average, the traveltime in the equivalent medium, which corresponds to the ray angle of $47.01^\circ$\,, is $343.87$~ms, which is higher by $13.3$~ms than its Fermat counterpart.
-If, however, we weight the average by the distance travelled in each layer, as in equation~(\ref{eq:WeightSlant}), below, the equivalent elasticity parameters become $\langle c_{1111}\rangle =20.126$\,, $\langle c_{1212}\rangle =4.100$\,, $\langle c_{1133}\rangle =12.059$\,, $\langle c_{2323}\rangle =3.450$ and $\langle c_{3333}\rangle =19.762$\,.
-In such a case, the traveltime is $332.44$~ms---which is higher by only $1.9$~ms---and is an order of magnitude more accurate than using the standard approach.
-The distances travelled in each layer and the resulting weights are given in Appendix~A, Table~\ref{table:weightings}.
+If we perform the standard Backus average, the traveltime in the equivalent medium, which corresponds to the ray angle of $47.01^\circ$\,, is $343.82$~ms, which is higher by $13.3$~ms than its Fermat counterpart.
+This is obtained using the equations in \ref{app:rayvelangle}.
+If, however, we weight the average by the distance travelled in each layer, as in equation~(\ref{eq:WeightSlant}), below, the equivalent elasticity parameters become $\langle c_{1111}\rangle =20.13$\,, $\langle c_{1212}\rangle =4.10$\,, $\langle c_{1133}\rangle =12.06$\,, $\langle c_{2323}\rangle =3.45$ and $\langle c_{3333}\rangle =19.76$\,.
+In such a case, the traveltime is $332.36$~ms---which is higher by only $1.9$~ms---and is an order of magnitude more accurate than using the standard approach.
+The distances travelled in each layer and the resulting weights are given in \ref{app:tenlayer}, Table~\ref{table:weightings}, columns~2 and~3.
 In such a case, expression~(\ref{eq:WeightEG}) becomes

 where $d_i$ is the distance travelled in the $i$th layer, which---for vertical incidence---is equal to $h_i$\,.